dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/how-to-implement-an-adorner.md

 ---
 title: "How to: Implement an Adorner"
-description: Learn about how to implement and adorner, by means of the included code examples in C# and Visual Basic. ms.date: "03/30/2017"
+description: Learn about how to implement an adorner, by means of the included code examples in C# and Visual Basic. ms.date: "03/30/2017"
 dev_langs:
   - "csharp"